thephm/microsoft_tech/planner/posts/Microsoft Planner hard to use features.md

 Claude

-For my Microsoft Planner Premium blog , I need some great topics.
-What is a good list of challenges people have using it?
-I'm looking for features that are difficult to understand or use that generated questions which I could provide simplified explanations or walkthroughs of

-I'd be happy to help with your Microsoft Planner Premium blog!
-Here are some common challenges people face with Microsoft Planner that would make excellent blog topics:

 1. Navigating between different views (Board, Charts, Schedule) effectively
-2. Understanding the differences between buckets, tasks, and subtasks
+2. - [x] Understanding the differences between buckets, tasks, and subtasks
-3. Setting up and managing task dependencies properly
+3. - [x] Setting up and managing task dependencies properly
-4. Utilizing labels and categories for better organization
+4. - [x] Utilizing labels and categories for better organization
-5. Effectively using the filtering and grouping options
+5. - [ ] Effectively using the filtering and grouping options
 6. Setting up recurring tasks and managing their completion
 7. Incorporating Planner with other Microsoft 365 apps (Teams, Outlook, Power Automate)
 8. Managing notifications and staying on top of updates
 9. Using the mobile app effectively compared to desktop
 10. Creating and interpreting reports and charts
-11. Managing permissions and sharing plans with the right people
+11. - [x] Managing permissions and sharing plans with the right people
-12. Understanding Premium features versus standard features
+12. - [x] Understanding Premium features versus standard features
 13. Effective resource allocation and workload management
 14. Tracking time spent on tasks
 15. Creating templates for repetitive projects